walterhiggins/ScriptCraft/README.md

       docker run -p 25565:25565 -it tclavier/scriptcraft

-You can find all files used to build this container in github project: [docker-scriptcraft](https://github.com/tclavier/docker-scriptcraft)
+You can find all files used to build this container in github project: [docker-scriptcraft](https://github.com/tclavier/docker-scriptcraft) )( At this time that container includes an older version of Spigot 1.11 and ScriptCraft 3.2.1.
+The current platform is v1.12.1 with v3.2.2.X ("Bad Zombie").

 [wb]: https://github.com/cacciatc/wolfbot